ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 #### Challenges inherent to most proposals

-* How will existing dApps be affected.
+* How will existing dApps be affected?
 Will they become too expensive/cumbersome to use?
 Will they need to be optimized/rewritten completely?
 * Denomination of the extra state expansion charge or rent - should it be priced in gas, ETH, and how should be the price be determined \(feedback loop on the state size?\).
 Will volatility of ETH price affect those charges too much?
 Will miners help users evade charges?

 #### Classes of contracts and impacts